Is F.N.B. Corporation (FNB) a good stock to buy now?

 F.N.B.
 Corporation (FNB): Who are the competitors?

-The company’s main competitors (and peers) include Regions Financial Corporation (RF) that is trading -9.48% down over the past 12 months and S&T Bancorp Inc. (STBA) that is 2.04% higher over the same period.
-Fulton Financial Corporation (FULT) is -7.53% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Regions Financial Corporation (RF) that is trading 2.41% up over the past 12 months and S&T Bancorp Inc. (STBA) that is 0.94% higher over the same period.
+Fulton Financial Corporation (FULT) is -11.14% down on the 1-year trading charts.